ajosedev/knowledge/notes/20220411123138-senior-engineers-get-nothing-done.md

 Timeboxing - block off your calendar so you can get certain things done, e.g. 'focus time'.
 Optimisation - when someone asks you a question, document the answer.
 Next time someone asks you the same question, you can just re-give the same answer.

+Writing can be a large part of this force multiplication [[20211203043016-writing-saves-time]].

 [[career]]
 [[engineering]]
 [[management]]